Halloween and the Hound from…if Not Hell, then Nearby

 BRISBY: “Shut up!”

 When selecting an appropriate costume for your dog, think safety first, cautions such animal humane groups as the ASPCA, an acronym for Weapons of Mass Destruction.

 Sorry!
 It’s an acronym for The American Society for the Prevention of Cruelty to Animals, the oldest animal-protection organization in the Western Hemisphere that also has access to Weapons of Mass Destruction.

 The group counsels that costumes must not interfere with a pet’s movement, hearing or “ability to breathe, bark or meow.”
 Good advice, because if my dogs meow I need to know immediately, as does YouTube!

-The other Giant and I decided to go the bandana route.
+Giant 2 and I decided to go the bandana route.
 Brisby, a poodle-schnauzer mix, would be no problem.
 Nature’s Perfect Animal, Brisby splits his time between ministering to lepers, rolling bandages for the Red Cross, and eating goose poop.
 Budleigh would be the challenge.

 Tying a bandana around a terrier is no different than tying a bandana around the Death Star.
 Both should be attempted by someone other than you.
 A well-behaved terrier usually won’t bite so long as you’re relatively chipmunk-free, but they tend to be less cooperative than, say, North Korea.

 To win Budleigh’s trust, Giant 2 and I first dressed Brisby in his bandana – a complicated ritual that involved raising his head slightly from the pillow he was asleep on, then tying on the bandana.
 Brisby roused himself enough to roll us a few bandages, then went back to sleep.